Afamelanotide: Pharmacology

 Afamelanotide is a synthetic tridecapeptide and a structural analogue of α-melanocyte stimulating hormone (α-MSH).
 It is a melanocortin receptor agonist and binds predominantly to the MC_{1} receptor.
 Its binding lasts longer than that of α-MSH.
 This results in part from afamelanotide's resistance to immediate degradation by serum or proteolytic enzymes.
 It is thought to cause skin darkening by binding to the MC_{1} receptor which in turn drives melanogenesis.

 It has a short half-life of approximately 30 minutes.
 After administration with implantation into the skin, the majority of the drug is released within two days, with 90% released by the fifth day.
 By the tenth day, no drug is detectable in plasma.

-Drug distribution, metabolism and excretion were not understood as of 2017.
+The details of drug distribution, metabolism and excretion remain unclear (as of 2026), but since it is a small peptide with a short half-life, it is expected that it is quickly broken down into shorter peptide fragments and amino acids.

 Chemistry

 Afamelanotide has the amino acid sequence; Ac-Ser-Tyr-Ser-Nle-Glu-His-D-Phe-Arg-Trp-Gly-Lys-Pro-Val-NH_{2}.

 It is also known as [Nle^{4},D-Phe^{7}]-α-MSH, which is abbreviated to NDP-MSH or NDP-α-MSH.

 Afamelanotide is the international nonproprietary name.